Force de dissuasion: Air-based component

-The Aviation navale can operate the ASMP-A missile from the Dassault Rafale M (CATOBAR carrier variant).
-These aircraft are landbased at Landivisiau Naval Air Base and on the aircraft carrier Charles de Gaulle when at sea.
-Thus they can be operated flexibly.
+Additionally, French Naval Aviation can operate the ASMP-A missile from the Dassault Rafale M (CATOBAR carrier variant).
+These aircraft are based at Landivisiau Naval Air Base and on the aircraft carrier Charles de Gaulle, allowing for operational flexibility.
 The Rafale M is also certified to operate from United States Navy aircraft carriers.

 The locations of the nuclear missiles are secret (although many storage facilities are already known to the public, the number of warheads inside is classified and changes frequently).
 The range of strike aircraft is extended currently by the KC-135 and in the future by the forthcoming Airbus A330 MRTT aerial refueling fleet.

 Operations

 Nuclear strike order

-The President of France is the sole person who can order a French nuclear strike.
-The presidential line of succession only providing for one successor, the President of the Senate, if the office is declared vacant without a successor, the authority to order a nuclear strike is transferred to a person whose identity remains classified.
+The President of France is the sole person who can order a French nuclear strike; there is no formal requirement for the president to consult anyone before taking the decision.
+This authority can be transferred (devolved) along the presidential line of succession, which, according to the Defense Code, is the President of the Senate followed by the Prime Minister.
+In the event all three offices become simultaneously vacant, the authority to order a nuclear strike is transferred to a person whose identity remains classified.
 The Chief of the Military Staff of the President of the Republic is tasked with assisting the President in ordering the strike.

 Under duress, the President can transmit a counterfeit code to let the receiving military officer know not to execute the strike.

 Jupiter Command Post

-The Jupiter Command Post (Poste de commandement Jupiter, PC Jupiter) is a structure in the bunker of the Élysée Palace.
-It is equipped with means of communication and protection to enable the French president and his advisers to manage crisis situations and to be in contact at all times with other government entities, military command posts and foreign governments.
+The Jupiter Command Post (Poste de commandement Jupiter, PC Jupiter) is a structure in the bunker of the Élysée Palace equipped to enable the French president and his advisers to manage crisis situations and maintain contact with other government entities, military command posts, and foreign governments.
 The bunker was built for President Albert Lebrun in 1940 during the Phoney War, and President Valéry Giscard d'Estaing installed its command post in 1978.